 On the one hand, these characteristics make Chines language easier to learn and give readers more free space for imagination.
 On the other hand, it is subject to cause ambiguity.

 Many think the ambiguity is a defect for pre-Qin documents.

-It is not worth to study the vague documents with poor quality.
+It is not worth studying the vague documents because of their poor quality.
 As a matter of fact, poor quality and ambiguity are the secret weapons that make pre-China documents powerful.
-If people could fully understand the ambiguity of Chinese documents, it would not conclude that "The world of Chinese religions is so overwhelmingly rich and complex that we are forced to reduce this complexity in any presentation of it."[8]
-Indeed, Chinese pre-Qin scripture is not ambiguous but crafty.
+If people could fully understand the ambiguity of Chinese documents, they would not conclude that "The world of Chinese religions is so overwhelmingly rich and complex that we are forced to reduce this complexity in any presentation of it."[8]
+Indeed, Chinese pre-Qin scripture is not only ambiguous, but also crafty.
+"LaoZi used ambiguity to save words."[9]
 It is the ambiguity that makes missionary difficult to understand and communicate with the heart of local people.
-"LaoZi used ambiguity to save words."[9]

 From the above analysis, this paper believes that unless the Chinese pre-Qin documents can be contextualized, Christianity cannot be fully rooted in China and the foundation of the Chinese church will still be very shaky.

-The Need for Contextualization
+B. The Need for Contextualization

-From a historical viewpoint, the missionary in China can be classified into "three periods through three different groups.
-1) the Nestorians in 7th through the 9th centuries.
-2) Jesuit Catholics in the 16th through the 18th centuries, for example, Matthew Ricco (1552-1610), and 3) Protestants in 19th and 20th centuries, for example, Robert Morrison (1782-1834)."[10]
+From a historical viewpoint, missions in China can be classified into three periods through three different groups: 1) the Nestorians in 7th through the 9th centuries; 2) Jesuit Catholics in the 16th through the 18th centuries, for example, Matthew Ricco (1552-1610); and 3) Protestants in 19th and 20th centuries, for example, Robert Morrison (1782-1834)."[10]
 Although these groups used distinct approaches and strategies in their missions and received different responses from local Chinese people, from a cultural contextualization viewpoint, the most significant achievement they accomplished over one and a half thousand years is that the first Chinese union version of the Bible was finally published.
 The completion of the translation of the whole Bible into Chinese in 1919 is the real mark that Christianity formally entered into Chinese Culture.
-It means that the Gospel is globally translatable and Chinese culture is contextualizable.
-The completion of the translation paved the way for missionary successors to be able to continue to contextualize the Chinese culture.
+It means that the gospel is translatable globally and specifically to Chinese culture.
+The completion of the translation paved the way for missionary successors to be able to continue to contextualize their message to the Chinese culture.

-However, in the following one hundred years, Chinese culture contextualization, especially on the pre-China documents, is not very successful, at least not significantly.
+However, in the following one hundred years, contextualization to Chinese culture, especially in the pre-China documents, has not been very successful, at least not significantly.
 The majority of work focused on seeking similarities or connections between the Bible and the pre-China documents.
 The earliest book among them is "The Daoism: The Parting of the Way" (1957).
 In the book, the author discussed "the parallels between the Dao De Jing and the NT."[11]
-The earlies master thesis could be "A Comparative Study Of The Concept Of Wisdom In The Book Of Wisdom And The Tad-Teh-Ching" (1969)[12], in which paper, the author discussed the similarities about the concept of "wisdom" and "immortality" between the Dao-De-Jing and the Book Wisdom in Septuagint.
+The earlies master thesis could be "A Comparative Study of the Concept of Wisdom in The Book of Wisdom and the Tad-Teh-Ching," (1969)[12] in which the author discussed the similarities about the concept of "wisdom" and "immortality" between the Dao-De-Jing and the Book Wisdom in Septuagint.

-The most influential book regarding the pre-China scripture contextualization is "老子 VS 圣经-跨越时空的迎候 [LaoZi and The Bible: A Meeting Transcending Time and Space]"(1997)[13] The author is the Chinese pastor Yuan ZhiMing.
-He systematically and thoroughly explored the nature and characteristics of the pre-China scripture, through the similarities discovered between the book of DaoDeJing and the Bible, he "captured in three major propositions: the origin of the Dao is to be identified with the Christian God; the personification of the Dao—the sage- is the anticipation of the coming Jesus Christ; and the cultivation of the Dao closely approximates Christian spirituality."[14].
+The most influential book regarding contextualization potential of pre-China scripture to the Christian faith is 老子 VS 圣经-跨越时空的迎候 [LaoZi and The Bible: A Meeting Transcending Time and Space]"(1997)[13] The author is the Chinese pastor Yuan ZhiMing.
+He systematically and thoroughly explored the nature and characteristics of the pre-China scripture, through the similarities discovered between the book of DaoDeJing and the Bible.
+He captured three major propositions: “the origin of the Dao is to be identified with the Christian God; the personification of the Dao—the sage- is the anticipation of the coming Jesus Christ; and the cultivation of the Dao closely approximates Christian spirituality."[14]